jgentili21/livelesson-git/README.md

 - A `merge` on the remote is called a "pull request" or "merge request"
 	- `git push <WHERE> <WHAT>`
 	- To update a PR, we make changes to the brancg locally and re-`push`

+ - A merge conflict can happen after a PR is issued